Buildings in the landscape: a winter scene in pen and wash

 What to expect

-Time at ArtisOn is designed to take you away from it all.
-We provide the environment, the time and the guidance you need to create.
-You can expect a warm welcome, skilled and friendly tutors and the chance to meet like-minded people keen to share ideas.
+Time at ArtisOn is designed to take you away from it all and provide the environment, the time and the guidance you need to create.
+You can expect a warm welcome, skilled and friendly tutors plus the chance to meet like-minded people keen to share ideas and experiences.
 You can even leave us to clear up the mess!
 There will usually be two workshops going on and we encourage everyone to mingle and be nosey about what the other workshop is up to.

-We encourage you to arrive at 9.30am.
-This will allow time to meet other participants over a cup of tea or coffee and biscuits before beginning workshops at 10am.
+Arrive in time to meet other participants over a cup of tea or coffee and biscuits before beginning your session at the appointed time.
 There will be a mid-morning break for refreshments and a chance to talk over progress with others.
-Lunch is usually around 12:45 for about 45 mins – you can expect a delicious homemade 2 course lunch.
-There will be a further afternoon break with tea or coffee and cake.
-All food and refreshments are included in the price of your workshop.
+Lunch is usually around 12:45 for about 45 mins – you can expect a homemade 2 course lunch.
+The main course will be delicious but don’t overdo it as the puds are usually worth waiting for!
+There will be a further afternoon break with the most wonderful cakes from Roots & Fruits Home Bakery, a North Yorkshire micro-bakery producing handmade bread and cakes.
+All food and refreshments are included in the price of the workshop.

-The finish time given is a target.
-There are occasions when the session may overrun so do let us know if you need to be away promptly.
+Finish time is given as a target – there are occasions when the session may overrun so do let us know if you need to be away promptly.

-We aim for your day to be a real treat.
-You could always learn a new skill in a shed or a draughty village hall with a curly sandwich, but we want you to have more fun than that!
-So we make sure we provide a day where you will be looked after, with good food, good company and great inspiration!
+We aim for your day to be a real treat… of course you could always learn a new skill in a shed or a draughty village hall with a curly sandwich, but we want you to have more fun than that!
+So we make it a day being looked after, with good food, good company and great inspiration!

 What you’ll need to bring with you